robdunn4/QSpice/VSCode/README.md

 Notes:

+* Visual Studio Code (VSCode/VSC) and Microsoft Visual Studio (MSVS) are not the same thing.
+VSCode is a Microsoft-supported open source IDE.
+It does not contain a compiler so you'll need a compiler toolset.
+VSCode executables, sources, and support are available [here](https://code.visualstudio.com/).

 * The configuration assumes default install locations for the toolsets.
 If you need to edit the *.json file for different installation locations, you can do that from within VSCode.

 * See CBlockTemplates.pdf elsewhere in this repo and associated code if you want to compile C-Block DLLs using all three of the above toolsets and a single codebase.